akouk/dark-web-crawler/README.md

 ## Requirements
 Ensure you have installed the followings on your system:
-- Python 3.7 or newer
+- python3
-- pip
+- python3-pip
-- venv
+- python3-venv

 ## Getting Started